 Reposado: Reposado translates to “rested” and refers to tequila that’s left to age between two months to a year.

 Our methodology to select and rank the best tequila brands in the world

 There’s no doubt about it that tequila is a complex spirit.
-With countless distilleries, ageing categories and flavour profiles, choosing the top 15 brands was no easy process.
-In order to select the very best for this list, we took into account factors including the authenticity of the distillery, the ageing process of its bottles and the expertise used to create its offerings.
+With countless distilleries, aging categories, and flavor profiles, choosing the top 15 brands was no easy process.
+In order to select the very best for this list, we took into account factors, including the authenticity of the distillery, the aging process of its bottles, and the expertise used to create its offerings.

-We also looked at expert and popular opinion alongside the aroma and taste combinations produced during the distilling process.
+We also looked at expert and popular opinions alongside the aroma and taste combinations produced during the distilling process.

 Frequently Asked Questions about tequila

 The smoothest tequila is often regarded to be Ocho Añejo, an estate-grown spirit brand that also bears the title of the first ever ‘Tequila vintage’.
 The Añejo is rich and vegetal with notes of vanilla and caramel and is aged in ex-American whiskey barrels for one year.

-One of the best quality tequila brands available on the market is Casa Noble.
-It’s organic-certified, releases unique, single-barrel offerings and is known for its consistently reliable crisp, flavourful tequilas.
+One of the best-quality tequila brands available on the market is Casa Noble.
+It’s organic-certified, releases unique, single-barrel offerings and is known for its consistently reliable, crisp, flavourful tequilas.
+Read our guide to the best tequilas of the year to learn more.

 The best tequila for shots is Milagro Silver Tequila.
 Despite its low price point, it’s an enjoyable tequila that goes down easily and acts as a perfect staple in the liquor cabinet.
 It’s smooth and strong, with refreshing citrus notes and a hint of spicy black pepper.